LaithNidal/Breast_Cancer_Classification_Tensorflow/README.md

 This project uses a **Neural Network (NN)** to predict whether a breast tumor is *benign* or *malignant* based on clinical and diagnostic features from the **Breast Cancer dataset**.
 The notebook demonstrates data preprocessing, model training, evaluation, and performance visualization using **TensorFlow/Keras**.

-The goal is to apply deep learning techniques to healthcare data and evaluate the performance of neural networks compared to traditional ML models.

 ---

 ## 📊 Workflow